113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing accounts, users, and Cloud Foundry orgs (ibmcloud account)
+# Managing accounts and users (ibmcloud account)
 {: #ibmcloud_commands_account}

-Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage accounts, users in an account, and the org, space, and roles of public Cloud Foundry environments.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage accounts and users in an account.
 {: shortdesc}

-{{site.data.keyword.ibmcf_full}} is deprecated with an end-of-support date of 1 June 2023.
-For more information, see [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
-{: deprecated}

 ## ibmcloud account orgs
 {: #ibmcloud_account_orgs}